YaLTeR/niri/wiki/Configuration:-Miscellaneous.md

 screenshot-path "~/Pictures/Screenshots/Screenshot from %Y-%m-%d %H-%M-%S.png"
 ```

-You can also set it to `null` to disable saving screenshots to disk.
+You can also set this option to `null` to disable saving screenshots to disk.

 ```
 screenshot-path null